Naveen Jindal School of Management

 BPS 4305 Strategic Management

-Any OPRE upper-division courses that are not part of the BS SCM major preparatory, major core, or major related courses may be used to satisfy the required hours of guided elective credit.
-Students may also choose any course from the tracks listed above to satisfy the required hours of guided elective credit.
+Any of the courses listed in Tracks A, B, or C, or any OPRE upper-division courses that are not part of the BS SCM major preparatory, major core, or not used in major related courses, may be used to satisfy the required hours of guided elective credit.
+At least 6 of the 12 semester credit hours used in the General Track must have an OPRE prefix.

 III.
 Elective Requirements: 3-6 semester credit hours

 Both lower- and upper-division courses may count as electives but students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.

 2. Curriculum Requirements can be fulfilled by other approved courses from institutions of higher education.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.